gautisang/Documentation/MLFlow_Import_Export.md

 We can use MLFlow import export library to import export the databricks models.

-# Create databricks Personal Access Token
+# Create Databricks Personal Access Token
   User -> Developer -> Access Token -> Manage -> Generate New token
   Once the token is generated, copy and save it somewhere as we won't be able to see this later.

-# Source Databricks Workspace
+_ # Source Databricks Workspace _
 ## 1. Configure Databricks CLI
   Once the token is generated, we need to configure teh Databricks CLI.
   1. Start a cluster in Databricks